ehrenbrav/nestcamDIY/README.md

 ### 4.11 Secure the LEDs and Motion Sensor

 Once you are happy with the lighting and motion detection, permenantly secure the LEDs and motion sensor using hot glue.
+You may also need to put a bit of hot glue on the cap of the motion sensor - the top kept falling off on mine.
 You will ideally not have anything bulging out of the roof of the birdhouse other than the wires themselves, so you can route these flat along the roof and into the enclosure.
 I use Gorilla Tape to weatherproof the LEDs, motion sensor, and wires, but you could also use a waterproof sealant, heat-shrink wrap or something else.
 I like having the wires running flat over the roof and down a corner of the birdbox into the enclosure.

 ### 4.12 Seal the Enclosure